-And the media is helping to spread the word.
-For instance, the Me Too movement has brought to light the impact sexual abuse and harassment have on people’s mental and emotional wellbeing.
+The media is helping to spread the word.
+For instance, the Me Too movement has brought to light the impact sexual abuse and harassment have on people’s mental and emotional well-being.
 And as mental health and addiction are more widely discussed in the media and online, traumatic experiences in the lives of everyday people are brought to the forefront.
 We’re finally getting the message: trauma comes in all shapes and sizes, and it doesn’t discriminate.

 “Trauma is often a major cause or intensifier of mental health issues, eating disorders, and addictions.
 It stays beneath the surface, rearing its head powerfully when we least expect it.”

 Another thing about trauma is that it sticks with us, in our minds and our bodies, and can affect many areas of our lives for years—if not decades—if left unresolved.
 Trauma is often a major cause or intensifier of mental health issues, eating disorders, and addictions.
-It stays beneath the surface, rearing its head powerfully when we least expect it.
+Without trauma therapy, stays beneath the surface, rearing its head powerfully when we least expect it.

 Trauma doesn’t usually just resolves itself.
-It needs to be worked through.
-People rarely seek out treatment for trauma, though.
+It needs to be worked through during trauma processing.
+People rarely seek out therapy for trauma, though.
 Often, a person doesn’t even realize they have experienced trauma until they are in treatment for something else.
 The issue is discovered during therapy or in treatment for some other condition like a mental health disorder or an addiction.

 This inability to recognize trauma may come from our difficulty in understanding exactly what it is.
 According to the Substance Abuse and Mental Health Services Administration, “Trauma results from an event, series of events, or set of circumstances experienced by an individual as physically or emotionally harmful or life-threatening with lasting adverse effects on the individual’s functioning and mental, physical, social, emotional, or spiritual well-being.”